 By Alan McGuckin

-Terry “Big Show” Scroggins just finished the 2012 Bassmaster Elite Series season ranked third overall in the Toyota Tundra Angler of the Year points, and few anglers in the world fish aquatic vegetation more effectively than Scroggins.
+Terry “Big Show” Scroggins recently finished the Bassmaster Elite Series season ranked third overall in the Toyota Tundra Angler of the Year points, and few anglers in the world fish aquatic vegetation more effectively than Scroggins.

 He’s won more than $1.5 million in his fairly short professional career, and he graciously provided the following simplified tips for picking apart the weeds more proficiently.